smaltezc/HaPra/README.md

 "python script.py example.vhdl example_tb.vhdl testbench.vcd" on CMD.

-* ou can also execute the components of a Vhdl file with script.py
+* you can also execute the components of a Vhdl file with script.py

 "python script.py nandgate.vhdl example.vhdl example_tb.vhdl testbench.vcd" on CMD.